mstksg/inCode/copy/entries/auto-chatbot.md

     that's our entire chat bot!
-*   Having an overall `chatBot :: ChatBot m`, we can use something like `runOnChan` from `Control.Auto.Run` to have it exist on a concurrent thread and whatch a channel for input, and perform an action on output.
+*   Having an overall `chatBot :: ChatBot m`, we can use something like `runOnChan` from `Control.Auto.Run` to have it exist on a concurrent thread and watch a channel for input, and perform an action on output.
 *   Find an out-of-the-box irc library that can trigger adding something to a concurrent queue when it receives a message, and where you can send messages to rooms.